DailyWind00/Particle-System/README.md

 # Particle-System ✅125/100
 Particle-system creator & renderer using OpenCL as compute shaders

-Particle-systems are :
+Particle-systems :
-  - only composed of points, textures aren't handled for now
+  - are only composed of points, textures aren't handled for now
-  - technically in 3D, but you need to add a camera to really see it, and exemple (except rain) are in 2D
+  - are technically in 3D, but you need to add a camera to really see it, and exemple (except rain) are in 2D
+  - can have many particles, up to ~3 millions, depending on your GPU memory

 > Graphic libraries :
 >   - OpenGL v4.5 (v2.0 support [here](https://github.com/DailyWind00/Particle-System/tree/OpenGL-2.0-Support))